 The question of who we chose to love is certainly not an exclusively Jewish question.
 But my greatest fans seem to come from the Jewish community.
 I asked my rabbi why she thought this was.

 She replied that, besides the obvious answers of where the characters grew up and with what Jewish institutions they interacted, she thought the notion of compassion and caring was a theme of the book—and a Jewish theme.

 I also have loved that people have related and told me their stories of their own particular “golden boy (or girl)".
 The novel has helped people remember that particular person in their past who was, as I put it in my novel, their “definition of what love is.”

 A: I have an unpublished novel I finished before Love is a Rebellious Bird.
 It is called The Earthquake Child.
 Having an adopted child, I was terribly interested in the interplay of nature and nurture—especially when a child is adopted by a family culturally and economically different than his biological family.

 Again, following an adoptive child over decades, I tell his story from three voices.
-I am revising the novel and hope to publish it in 2021.
+I am revising the novel and hope to publish it in 2021 or 2022.

 Q: Anything else we should know?

 A: It is a thrill and surprise that I am publishing my debut novel at the age of 72!
 I have worked hard and always felt that when the work was good enough, it would be published.
 I feel excited and exhilarated to be talking about and touring with this novel and am treasuring the experience.
 As I said earlier, I feel every moment is precious and I don’t want to waste any of it.